EcoLock Urban Storage

 Beyond the practical component of efficiently designing a storage facility, the challenge of the project is to incorporate other programmatic elements to elevate the space from pure pragmatism to something inspirational, educational, and engaging.
-The lobby will serve as a multi-purpose community event space and will include co-work space and a cafe.
+A co-working space will occupy the ground floor and serve as a multi-purpose community space for special events.
 There will be educational opportunities for visitors and customers to learn about topics related to sustainable living and lifestyle simplicity.

 With an emphasis on sustainable living, the structure itself will employ an array of strategies to enhance its surroundings.
 The building will incorporate leading edge energy efficiency in design and will leverage energy generation and conservation systems such as photovoltaics to offset electrical loads.
-In addition to using Cross Laminated Timber, the building exterior walls will be built will Just BioFiber Blocks – a patented technology that offers superior insulation, compressive strength, and carbon sequestration.
-The first Ecolock facility will be in Kelowna, British Columbia and will pursue ILFI’s Net Zero Energy Building Certification.
+In addition, the building’s interior partitions will be built with Just BioFiber Blocks – a patented technology that offers compressive strength and carbon sequestration.
+The first EcoLock facility will be in Kelowna, British Columbia and will pursue ILFI’s Net Zero Energy Building Certification.